Dans-labs/dariah/docs/Functionality/Workflow.md

         detail records will get the id of the just inserted main record.
 This will be used as masterId when the details get inserted.

+??? abstract "findConsolidated()"
+    ```python
+    findConsolidated(table, record, perm)
+    ```

+    ??? explanation "task"
+        Find consolidated records of the live `record` in `table` and return them as a list of records (json-like).

+    ??? caution "Permissions"
+        Users  that have update rights for `record` will see the full consolidated record, others see the metadata only.

 ??? abstract "consolidateRecord()"
     ```python
     consolidateRecord(table, record, workflow, msgs)